fylfot/cb-heroku-buildback/README.md

-# Heroku buildpack: Chicagoboss
+# Heroku Buildpack: Chicagoboss

 Repo contains a modernized Heroku buildpack for Erlang, specifically for chicagoboo.
 It's a mix of [Erlang Buildpack](https://github.com/jazzystring1/heroku-buildpack-erlang) and [ChicagoBoss Buildpack](https://github.com/cstar/heroku-buildpack-chicagoboss).

-## Why another Buildpak?...
+## Why another Buildpack?...
 And specifically for chicagoboss

 Well, if you dear developer, look into Heroku's original buildpack, you will see it's nearly 4 years old.
 This new iteration, version 20.1, is for use with the ChicagoBoss framework and complies with all modern Heroku requirements, including those related to auto-redeploy.
 So... basically everything should work, but **please read requirements before using!**